barbeyng/giphtastic/README.md

 You've come to the right place!

-All the mouthwatering gifs imagineable are all here for your viewing pleasure.
+All the tempting gifs imagineable are all here for your viewing pleasure.

 Check it out here: https://barbeyng.github.io/giphtastic/index.html